Synerty/synerty-peek/docs/tutorials/peek_plugin_tutorial/LearnPluginDevelopment_FirstSteps.rst

 The **peek_plugin_base** python package provides all the interfaces used for the Peek Platform and the Plugins to function with each other.

-The Platform Plugin API is available here  :ref:`peek_plugin_base`.
+The Platform Plugin API is available here  :ref:`api_plugin_package_json`.

 The following sections go on to guide the reader to develop different parts of the plugin and eventually run the plugins in development mode (:command:`ng serve`, :command:`tns run` etc).

-Ensure you are well versed with the platform from the :ref:`Overview` as the following sections build upon that.
+Ensure you are well versed with the platform from the :ref:`overview` as the following sections build upon that.

 The following sections will be useful if you're starting a plugin with out cloning